 Capturing wildlife on camera is notoriously tricky, requiring a great deal of patience and luck to spot and shoot that perfect shot.
 But if you put the time and research into it – along with keeping a few expert tips in mind – you have every chance of taking pictures of wild creatures and stunning natural landscapes that are worth framing.

-Here is our expert wildlife photography guide on how to take good quality wildlife shots by award-winning wildlife photographer Chris Gomersall.
+Here is our expert wildlife photography guide on how to take shots worthy of a wall, written by award-winning wildlife photographer Chris Gomersall.

 How to take great wildlife photos

 Eye contact can make your pictures more compelling, provided the animal doesn’t appear startled.
 Watch for that slight turn of the head and a ‘catchlight’ reflection in the eye to bring the subject to life.